eficode/robotframework-oxygen/README.md

 $ python -m oxygen oxygen.junit my_junit_results.xml
 ```

 As a convention, the resulting Robot Framework xml file will be named by adding a suffix to the end.
-In the example above, the resulting Robot Framework xml file would be named `my_junit_results.xml`.
+In the example above, the resulting Robot Framework xml file would be named `my_junit_results_robot_output.xml`.

 **Note** that resulting xml file will also be created at the same location as the original result file.
 Therefore, when original result files are in another directory: